djalbat/necessary/README.md

 topmostDirectoryNameFromPath('root/etc/init.conf'); // the return value is 'root'
 ```

 * The `pathWithoutTrailingSlashFromPath()` method will remove the trailing slash from the string argument.
-It expects there to be at least one delimiter, returning `null` otherwise
+It expects there to be at least one delimiter, returning `null` otherwise:

 ```js
 pathWithoutTrailingSlashFromPath('root/etc/'); // the return value will be 'root/etc'
 ```

 * The `pathWithoutBottommostNameFromPath()` method will remove the bottommost name from the string argument be it a directory name or file name.
-It expects there to be at least one delimiter, returning `null` otherwise
+It expects there to be at least one delimiter, returning `null` otherwise:

 ```js
 pathWithoutBottommostNameFromPath('root/etc/init.conf'); // the return value will be 'root/etc'
 ```

 * The `pathWithoutTopmostDirectoryNameFromPath()` method will remove the topmost directory name from the string argument.
-It expects there to be at least one delimiter, returning `null` otherwise
+It expects there to be at least one delimiter, returning `null` otherwise:

 ```js
 pathWithoutTopmostDirectoryNameFromPath('root/etc/init.conf'); // the return value will be 'etc/init.conf'